thanggnguyenn/Data-Engineering/01-Docker/README.md

 # Docker and PostgreSQL

 Using Docker and PostgreSQL to build a simple data pipeline to ingest data.
+Retrieve the file from the website and import the data into the database in batches.

 Build the pipeline: